 As well as our obligations to you under any contract, we also have other legal obligations that we need to comply with and we are allowed to use your personal data when we need to in order to comply with those other legal obligations.

-7. DBS Code of Practice Policy Statement
+7. DBS Code of Practice Policy Statement (for Prospela UK employees)

 7.1 General principles